About the Journalist:

+About the Journalist:

 	This past summer, I graduated with my Journalism B.A. from Point Loma Nazarene University in California.
 During my time in college, I threw myself into as many storytelling opportunities as possible.
 I worked for three years as a reporter and Features Section Editor for my school's weekly newspaper, The Point, getting to know foreign film directors and Green Beret Olympic Athletes.
 I also discovered an affinity for broadcasting, interviewing campus professors as I co-hosted school radio shows and served as an entertainment reporter for PLNU's Coastline News Station.
 I truly became attached to multi-media reporting when I produced my first student documentary, Red to Blue, and was an assistant director for my classmate's short film Reluctantly Dead.

 	In addition, I work as a freelance web designer and social media manager, beginning as editorial operations manager at Syndicate Media Group, managing teams of writers and editors across almost a dozen different website platforms.
-Currently, I am the social media and website manager for HiLine Inc., the blog manager and writer for Harmony Cricket Farm, as well as a content creator and copywriter for Prevolv and Gamers Outreach.
+Presently, I am the social media and website manager for HiLine Inc., as well as a content creator and copywriter for Prevolv and Gamers Outreach.

 	My reporting has put me in the thick of life, getting to know the people I write about and falling in love with their stories.
 Whether it's a race through the mountains, a protest through the streets or a trip to cinema's foreign shores, writing has the power to bring those experiences to life and change other's perspectives.
 The world has so many stories to tell and I'm just the girl with the pen, spreading the word.